DOMESTIC VIOLENCE ATTORNEY IN BROOKLYN

 - Mental disease or defect.
 This can be on either side of the case.
 You may have certain mental health issues that caused you to act in a certain way, or the victim can have certain mental health issues that caused him or her to perceive your actions as violent and threatening.

 Domestic violence cases are not easy, and their resolutions are certainly not cut and dried.
 In the majority of cases, there is a great deal of favor extended to the victim.
 If you have been charged with a domestic violence case, you can’t afford to leave it to chance.
 These charges are serious and can have a significant, negative impact on your life.
 You need someone in your corner who has the experience, education, and knowledge to ensure that your rights are protected.
-Mr. Litvak is the criminal defense attorney that you need.
+Mr. Litvak is the family domestic violence lawyer you need.
 His proven track record speaks for itself.
 If you want your best chance in court, you want Igor Litvak on your side.

-Call The Litvak Law Firm at (718) 929-2908 for your free phone consultation.
+Call The Litvak Law Firm at (718) 929-2908 for your free phone consultation with a skilled domestic violence defense lawyer.
 Get peace of mind knowing that you and your case are in good hands.
 The help that you need for your case is just a phone call away.
 Don’t wait; pick up the phone and call today.